Fall Protection Courses

 - Troubleshooting Fall Restraint Systems and Fall Arrest Systems

 - Rescue Theory

 - Rescue and Self-Rescue Techniques

 - Rescue and Applications in Fall Protection

 You must have high-speed internet, a working webcam, a printer for printing out handouts and assignments, and a laptop or desktop computer to participate in this course.
 An iPad or table is not acceptable for navigating the course requirements and a computer must be used.

 Yes, there are three after class assignments that need to be completed during this course.
 Instructors for completing the assignment and uploading the work will be provided during the course.

 Yes, you will need to print out the inspection checklists and approximately 50 sheets of printing will be required throughout the course.
 Only printed hard copies are accepted; completing the work on a computer is not acceptable.

 Yes, fall protection gear is required to take this course.
-A full body harness, lanyard, anchorage connector, self-retracting lifeline (SRLS), vertical lifeline, horizontal lifeline, and PPE is required for participation.
-Kugan & Associates has Fall Protection equipment “Tool Kit” that you can rent if you do not have the items mentioned above.
-Visit our Additional Services page for rental.
+A full body harness, lanyard, anchorage connector, self-retracting lifeline (SRLS), vertical lifeline, horizontal lifeline, and PPE are required for participation.

 No, you can not join the training with your phone.
 A headset or headphones with a microphone are required for sound quality.